Never ask for sex.

 The truth about rape inverses what we believe about sex, that men display and women select.
 In fact, both men and women display, and men select.
-Women rarely select all on their own.
+Women rarely select on their own.
 They will, however, surround themselves with men they consider potentials, and wait for one of them to do something about it.

 The patriarchy has done its share of oppression of female sexuality.
 Now it’s payback time for the rising matriarchy.
 The only way to disregard these feminist admonishments is when you have no shame about who you are.
-Then, instead of listening to classroom cackles, you listen to your lust.
+Then, instead of listening to childless PhDs, you listen to your lust.
 It’s there, though it may be covered up with years of apologetic head nodding.
 Do yourself and womankind a favor and embrace it—it knows the difference between the excitement of unapologetic penetration and the psychosis of forceful penetration.